Estimate Time7 min

 3. Stress the importance of diversification

-Ask your teen what they think about the old expression, "Don't put all of your eggs in one basket."
-You want them to understand that diversifying their investments by buying many different stocks can help guard against "losing your eggs" if all your money is in one stock that goes down in value.
-Not only is it smart to diversify the different types of investments—for instance, stocks, bonds, and funds, it's also important to diversify the types of companies, industries, and the size of the businesses you invest in.
-And while diversification does not ensure a profit or protect from loss, it can help you balance your risk and reward.
+Ask your teen what they think about the proverb, "Don't put all of your eggs in one basket."
+You want them to understand that diversifying their investments by buying many different stocks can help guard against "losing eggs" if all your money is in one stock that goes down in value.
+Not only is it smart to diversify the different types of investments—for example, stocks, bonds, and funds.
+It's also important to diversify the types of companies and industries.
+While diversification does not ensure a profit or protect from loss, it can help you balance your risk and reward.

 4. Teach teens the benefits of a "buy and hold" strategy

-It's sometimes easy for teens to think that investing in stocks that are a click away is like playing a video game.
+Sometimes it's easy for teens to think that investing in stocks is like playing a video game.
 Investing is not a game—it involves real money and real risks.
 In the short term, markets go up and down, often unpredictably.
 In the longer term, however, the stock market has historically moved upward.
-So regular investing in quality stocks and holding them for years, not days, has been a good strategy for many investors.
-Of course, it's important to be transparent with your teen and explain that there are no guarantees in life, and this goes for the world of investing as well.
+Regular investing in quality stocks and holding them for years, not days, has been a good strategy for many investors.
+However, it's important to be transparent with your teen and explain there are no guarantees in life, and this goes for the world of investing.

 5. Teach patience: Show teens how compounding works over time